Adapt-Framework/adapt/docs/articles/getting_started.md

 Now when we visit a page we will see the header on every page and the content for the page we are viewing.

-Lets add a really simple header, such as:
+Lets add a really simple footer, such as:
 ```html
 <footer>
     <p>Copyright 2016</p>